 M/S (Terrell/Agidius): To approve the first reading of the amendment to Board Policy Section III.G., Program Approval and Discontinuance.
-Motion carried 7-0
+Motion carried 7-0, Lewis not present.

 2. First Reading - Amendment to Board Policy, Section III.Z. - Delivery of Postsecondary Education